-Another strategy we use in year 1 and 2 is 'Talk for Writing' developed by Pie Corbett.
+One of the strategies we use in EYFS, Years 1 and 2 to boost writing is 'Talk for Writing' developed by Pie Corbett.
 This programme enables children to imitate the key language they need for a particular topic orally before they try reading and analysing it.
 Through immersion activities that help them rehearse the tune of the language they need, followed by shared writing which shows them how to craft their writing using a similar structure.

 These are the key steps that we follow to help our children become successful writers: